apache/bigtop/bigtop-packages/src/charm/README.md

     mkdir $JUJU_REPOSITORY

     cd bigtop-packages/src/charms/hadoop/layer-hadoop-namenode
-    charm build
+    charm build --series xenial --report

-This will build the NameNode charm, pulling in the appropriate base and interface layers from [interfaces.juju.solutions][].
+This will build the NameNode charm in the
+$JUJU_REPOSITORY/xenial/hadoop-namenode directory, pulling in the appropriate base and interface layers from [interfaces.juju.solutions][].
 You can get local copies of those layers as well by using `charm pull-source`:

     export LAYER_PATH=$HOME/layers
     export INTERFACE_PATH=$HOME/interfaces